IamLiesa/blog_21moves/content/blog/bedtime-yoga-10-exercises-for-better-sleep.md

 A study by {{% a_blank "Jonathan Halpern, Ph.D. et al." "https://www.ncbi.nlm.nih.gov/pubmed/24755569" %}} also found significant improvements in sleep quality, sleep efficiency, and sleep duration among older participants (age ≥ 60 years) suffering from insomnia who then attended yoga classes and practiced meditative yoga at home.
 Additionally, there were improvements in the level of stress, depression, and general well-being.

 {{% package_box "It's St. Nicholas' Day!" "... and our dear friend is coming with a yoga mat.
-Subscribe to my newsletter to have the chance to win an <a target='blank' href='http://amzn.to/2gZmPSE'>eco-friendly yoga mat.</a>" "Subscribe Now" %}}
+Subscribe to my newsletter and get the chance to win an <a target='blank' href='http://amzn.to/2gZmPSE'>eco-friendly yoga mat.</a>" "Subscribe Now" %}}

 {{% chapter_header "Building up a bedtime Yoga routine" "bedtimeYogaRoutine" %}}